-Tess Whitty’s Swedish Translation Services help companies reach their target market in Sweden or help Swedish companies market their services to the U.S. market.
+Tess Whitty’s Swedish Translation Services helps companies market in Sweden or the U.S.

 Tess is an English-to-Swedish and Swedish-to-English translator with a marketing background and more than 10 years in the field.

-Mistranslations are sloppy marketing to avoid; therefore, when translating your marketing material or anything business related, it is best to contact a professional translator.
+Mistranslations are sloppy mistakes to avoid; therefore, when translating your marketing material or anything business related, it’s best to contact a professional translator.